-Roles in behavioral health and addiction treatment range from doctors to social workers to administrative staff.
-They often work in residential facilities, outpatient programs, therapist’s offices, and online telehealth platforms.
+Roles in behavioral health and addiction treatment include doctors, social workers, administrative staff and more.
+They work in residential facilities, outpatient programs, therapist’s offices and online telehealth platforms.
+The following review can help you understand each position’s requirements.

 These professionals create a plan for the patient’s treatment and oversee the process of recovery.
 Many roles require a master’s degree as well as medical licensing.
 Roles include: